Bome Kumari Budha Magar – Nepal’s Indigenous Rights Pioneer

 Continuing the Legacy

 Today, Bome Kumari Budha Magar is working on a new book about Magar language, culture, and identity, continuing her lifelong mission to preserve indigenous heritage.
-Her grandson, the popular comedian Khadga Bahadur Pun Magar, and many others regard her as a source of pride and inspiration.

 From a small village in Rolpa to the halls of Parliament and the university stage, Bome Kumari Budha Magar’s life is a testament to perseverance, cultural pride, and the power of education.